 A computer voice then notified to him: "Revival at 95%."
 He looked up to see the Newborn Nobody's status on the screen, smirked, and pressed a button, allowing the codes to take shape around the Nobody.
 He knew that it would wake soon.

 Inside the infinite of the darkest space, a body floated down without anything or anyone to catch it.
 It was a female of the age of 14, wearing nothing but white undergarments and a silver gray helmet on her head.
-Forever floating without any support, yet not dead.
-She was still in a deep slumber; triggered by an amount of time given for growth of only the body.
+This body was forever floating without any support yet was not dead.
+She was still in a deep slumber, triggered by an amount of time given for growth of only the body.

-Within this empty space was an infinite podium, where the body gently floated on it after its time in the emptiness.
+Within this empty space was an infinite podium, where the body gently floated onto it and then landed after its time in the emptiness.
 The podium was blank white and keyhole shaped, nothing to represent her memories- or at least if she even had memories.